deanturpin/germs.dev/posts/1_restaurants.md

 ## 2024

+### April

+- No No Please, Brighton (£££): the hotest new restaurant on Preston Street; bring your spicy trousers, this is going to be _busy_ in summer

 ### March

 - Ola, Bilbao (££££): Michelin-starred food in a really curious building (never got to the bottom of what it was)